lightpack/docs/authentication.md

 ```

 Also the configuration for authentication is present in `config/auth.php` file.
 In most cases, you can use these methods without any configurations needed.

-Let's understand what each of these methods are and when to use them.

-## login()

-This method will verify that the provided credentials match the user in database.
-If successful, it will regenerate the session with verified user details.